-Many authors for study of the dynamics of propagation of cancer account that the mathematical model describing this process is a reaction-diffusion PDE's.
-Moreover, is assumed that this model feel of the changes of the state of the cells according to time.
-According medical investigations known that genes can either be activated or suppressed, when signals stimulate receptors on the cell surface and are then transmitted to the nucleus of the cell.
-The reception of particular signals can induce a cell to reproduce itself in the form of identical descendants, that is the so-called clonal expansion or mitosis, or to die, that is the so-called apoptosis or programmed death (e.g. \cite{ag,al,bek,bel1,bo,cr,da,de,e,fr2,h,lo,ni,t,w} and the references therein).
-We use a reaction-diffusion PDE's for study of the same problem also, but our approach is different from models were used in the above-mentioned works.
-Here we take account of the mentioned properties by selecting of the coefficients and exponents of nonlinearity as the functions which are dependents of variables ($t,x$).
-Since the changes of the state of the cells pass during of the time, one need to use such model that can to feel of these changes.
-According to this properties it is require take account that the changes of cells is the spatiotemporal process that in particular, are arose in appear of the cancer.
-Consequently, studying the properties of the solutions of these PDEs helps explain the dynamics of the natural processes under discussion in applications, for example, the results obtained here can be used to analyze the dynamics of cancer spread.
+We use reaction-diffusion PDE's for the study of the same problem also, but our approach is different from the models were used in the above-mentioned works.
+Here we take account of the mentioned properties by selecting the coefficients and exponents of nonlinearity as the functions which are dependents of variables ($t,x$).
+Since the changes of the state of the cells pass over time and position, one needs to use such a model that can feel these changes.
+According to these properties, it requires to take into account that the changes of cells are the spatiotemporal process that in particular, are arose in the appearance of cancer.
+Consequently, studying the properties of the solutions of these PDEs helps explain the dynamics of propagation of the natural processes under discussion in applications.
+The here obtained results we used to analyze the dynamics of cancer spread.